azul-research/jdk-riscv/dev-riscv/emulator-userspace/README.md

 If you don't properly configure binfmt, then you won't be able to build or run the Docker image.

+To start the container, run:

+    $ docker run --rm -it azulresearch/riscv-emu-user

-Only then can you build the Docker image:
+Alternatively, you can build the Docker image yourself:

     $ docker build --tag=riscv-emu-user .

-To start the container, run:
+This way, to start the container, run:

     $ docker run --rm -it riscv-emu-user